markziemann/enrichment_recipe/docs/guide_for_linux_users_with_docker.md

 omitting important methodological information.
 To enable complete reproducibility, the analysis needs to be conducted non-interactively, recording the versions of all dependancies.
-This is achieved using an **Rmarkdown script** running inside a **docker container**.
+This is achieved using an **R Markdown script** running inside a **docker container**.
 This allows all instructions to complete the workflow in a sequence, including parameters which sometimes are not described in methods sections.
-Rmarkdown and other literate programming approaches are useful for such workflows because the end result combines code, outputs (like charts and tables), together with free text, which can be used for extended descriptions of experiment design, input data, interpretation of results, etc.
+R Markdown and other literate programming approaches are useful for such workflows because the end result combines code, outputs (like charts and tables), together with free text, which can be used for extended descriptions of experiment design, input data, interpretation of results, etc.
 Using R allows to leverage the large ecosystem of bioinformatics software in CRAN and Bioconductor